Updated

 1.3.
 Under the influence

-California law says that a person is “under the influence” of alcohol or drugs if:
+California law says that you are “under the influence” of alcohol or drugs if:

-- his mental or physical abilities are so impaired that,
+- your mental or physical abilities are so impaired that,

-- he is no longer able to drive,
+- you are no longer able to drive,

 - with the caution of a sober person.6

-A judge or jury determines if a person is under the influence by looking at all the facts of the case.7
+A judge or jury determines if you are under the influence by looking at all the facts of the case.7

 Example: Hunter is riding his bike through town.
 He just had lunch with a friend and had one beer.
 He is practicing his wheelies and jumps a few curbs.
 However, he stops at all stop signs and stop lights he encounters.